21 Club: New owners and dress code

 In 1985, the Kriendler and Berns families sold their interests in the restaurant to General Felt Industries, a holding company headed by Marshall S. Cogan and Stephen Swid.
 Ten years later, Cogan and Swid sold the restaurant to Orient-Express Hotels.
 In 1995 it became part of Orient-Express Hotels Ltd. which in 2014 changed its name to Belmond Ltd.

 On January 24, 2009, it ended its long-standing policy of requiring men to wear neckties at dinner.
 Wearing a jacket, however, was still required, and loaner jackets by Michael Kors and Ralph Lauren were available for men to borrow if they had neglected to bring one.
-In summer of 2015, all 37 jockeys were removed for a three-month artist restoration and returned on October 21, 2015, for a ribbon-cutting.
+In mid-2015, all 37 jockeys were removed for a three-month artist restoration; they returned on October 21, 2015, for a ribbon-cutting.

 Pandemic and closure

 In March 2020, indoor dining at all New York City restaurants, including 21 Club, ceased due to the COVID-19 pandemic.
-In November 2020, the club's managers stated that it made the decision to keep the club permanently closed.
+In November 2020, the club's managers stated that it had made the decision to keep the club permanently closed.
 The signature jockey statues were removed in December 2020.
 Though New York restaurants were able to reopen briefly later in the year, a second shutdown caused the restaurant to announce on December 11 that it had ceased operations indefinitely and that employees would be terminated in March 2021, citing economic uncertainty.
 21 Club was one of many restaurants in New York City that were permanently closed during the pandemic.

 On March 9, 2021, the club's 148 mostly unionized employees were officially laid off with a notice filed with the New York Department of Labor.
 When it closed, it had been active for 90 years, and it had hosted every US president since Franklin Delano Roosevelt excluding George W. Bush.
 It also had a hidden wine cellar where it stored the collections of individuals such as Elizabeth Taylor, Richard Nixon, and Sophia Loren.
 LVMH subsidiary Belmond informed The New York Times that the restaurant was gone, but that a "distinctive" restaurant might be created instead, saying a month later no "final concept" had been settled on.
 In November 2021, Eater reported that former employees had been publicly protesting LVMH's decision to close the club, and that the union had been neither offered severance packages or job assurances over around a year, with terms remaining unsettled.